eliasnorrby/dotfiles/README.md

 - `absent` topics will have their symlinks remove (if they exist) and their dependencies uninstalled (if they are installed)

-:warning: `disabled` and `absent` states are currently only being ignored entirely during playbook runs (marking a topic as `absent` does not remove it).
-See the `next` branch for progress on this feature.

 ## Leftovers

 After running the provisioning script, there are a few things that need to be